Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 and the total deflection $\delta\eta$ in Eq. \eqref{eq:totaldef} has replaced the corresponding deflection $\delta\phi$ in the Schwarzschild spacetime.
 From this, the effect of parameters $\delta\phi,\,\delta\theta,\,\theta_\mas$ are very apparent.

 In Fig. \ref{fig:magonparas} we show the dependence of the magnification on the parameters $\delta\phi,\,\delta\theta$.
 It is seen from Fig. \ref{fig:magonparas} (a) that the magnifications $\mu_\pm$ for both images decrease as any of $\delta\phi$ and $\delta\theta$ increases.
 Moreover, the magnification $\mu_+$ of the prograde image decreases to zero, while $\mu_-$ of the retrograde image decreases to $1$, which are the asymptotic values of Eq. \eqref{eq:schmag}.
 From Fig. \ref{fig:magonparas} (b), one observes that when both $\delta\phi$ and $\delta\theta$ are small, both magnifications $\mu_\pm$ become very large, a feature qualitatively similar to the magnifications of lensed images in SSS spacetimes but with the total deflection angle $\delta\eta$ in \eqref{eq:totaldef} playing the role of the deflection in SSS spacetime \cite{Xu:2021rld}.
-However, we see from the peak in Fig. \ref{fig:magonparas} that the value of $(\delta\theta,\,\delta\phi)$ for which the magnifications diverge fastest, is not when $\delta\theta\to 0$.
+However, we see from the peak in Fig. \ref{fig:magonparas} that the value of $(\delta\theta,\,\delta\phi)$ for which the magnifications diverge fastest, do not occur when $\delta\theta\to 0$.
 This can be attributed to the effect of the spacetime spin.

 In Fig. \ref{fig:magonparas} (c) the effect of $\hat{a}$ on magnification is shown.
 A small $\delta\phi$ is chosen so that $\hat{a}$'s effect is apparent.
-In general it is found that for positive $\delta\phi$, $\mu_\pm$ increases with the increase of $\hat{a}$ until about the value of $\hat{a}_{c\pm}$.
+In general, it is found that for positive $\delta\phi$, $\mu_\pm$ increases with the increase of $\hat{a}$ up to approximately the critical values $\hat{a}_{c\pm}$.
 After that, the magnification decreases.
 The fact that the magnification around $\hat{a}_{c\pm}$ is maximal for each trajectory can be qualitatively understood from the fact that around this spin the trajectory is usually closer to the lens than other $\hat{a}$.